ViLPy/Valamis/README.md

 Liferay 6.1 EE bundled with Tomcat 7 can throw errors while accessing uploaded content.
 To avoid this problems just turn off GZip conmpression:
 `com.liferay.portal.servlet.filters.gzip.GZipFilter=false`

+## Version 2.4 Update 26.6.2015
+ - New Valamis login page with new design
+ - Valamis site automatically created with Dashboard page when application is deployed
+ - Content management portlet has a new design with added functionality: You can now create subcategories, duplicate questions and add custom correct and incorrect answer texts
+ - New Lesson Studio portlet added with a wysiwyg slide editor for lessons: Add text, images, videos, PDF files, embedded content, pptx files, questions or math functions to slides
+ - Lesson Designer lessons can be exported to new Lesson Studio portlet
+ - New dashboard landing page for students: Displays statistical information concerning your learning courses, certificates, learning paths and activities
+ - Removed file size limit of 15mb for uploaded lesson packages
+ - Padding lessons created in Lesson Studio on mobile device fixed
+ - Needed fixes for reports done

 ## Version 2.2 Update 11.12.2014
  - Uploading pptx presentation as TinCan package